-7.1 You will be responsible for paying for any Additional Costs you incur.

-7.2 These costs vary from Programme to Programme.
+- 7.1 You will be responsible for paying for any Additional Costs you incur. - 7.2 These costs vary from Programme to Programme.
 They may include field trips, travel for work, placement opportunities, materials, additional textbooks and other costs such as supplementary printing, uniforms or equipment costs depending on the Programme you undertake.
-Details of these amounts will be found on your individual Programme pages at the following link: Course pages responsible for paying any additional costs you incur as made known to you by the Partner Institution.
+Details of these amounts will be found on your individual Programme pages on: Course pages - 7.3 If you are studying for your Programme at a Partner Institution you will be responsible for paying any additional costs you incur as made known to you by the Partner Institution.